 - How much is the handling fee (cost for processing your visa application)?

 - Checking the status of your visa application

 - Certificate of good conduct

-For easy and fast processing of your visa application, the application needs to be submitted at the 'Visa Application Centre' (VAC) and not at the embassy.
-The address, as well as all other information, can be found on https//be.tlscontact.com/gb/lon/index.php.
+For easy and fast processing of your visa application, the application needs to be submitted at one of the 'Visa Application Centres' (VAC) and not at the embassy.
+The addresses in London, Edinburgh and Manchester, as well as all other information, can be found on https//be.tlscontact.com/gb/lon/index.php.